 Ms. Virginie Hotte‐Dupuis is Manager of External Communications & Philanthropy at L’Oréal Canada since 2007.
 Her main responsibilities are to highlight L’Oréal Canada’s best practices, and develop the L’Oréal Foundation’s international philanthropic programs such as L’Oréal‐UNESCO For Women and Science, For Girls in Science, Beauty for a Better Life and several others in Canada.

-Following the keynote address, students will be given an opportunity to engage in a panel discussion with women that are currently involved in careers using science.
-The panel will discuss why they chose to pursue a career in science, the challenges they have faced, and the rewards of their chosen careers.
-Opportunities to ask questions of the panel are available throughout the discussion.
+Following the keynote address, students were given an opportunity to engage in a panel discussion with women that are currently involved in careers using science.
+View the panel discussion here.

-Attendees have an opportunity to engage in discussion with women in STEM careers in small groups.
+Attendees had opportunity to engage in discussion with women in STEM careers in small groups.